vuejs/v2.vuejs.org/source/guide/application.md

 order: 18
 ---

-Vue.js is designed to be as flexible as possible - it's just an interface library that doesn't enforce any architectural decisions.
-While this can be very useful for rapid prototyping, it could be a challenge for those with less experience to build larger scale applications with it.
-The following is an opinionated perspective on how to organize larger projects when using Vue.js.
+The Vue.js core library is designed to be focused and flexible - it's just a view layer library that doesn't enforce any application-level architecture.
+While this can be great for integrating with existing projects, it could be a challenge for those with less experience to build larger scale applications from scratch.

+The Vue.js ecosystem provides a set of tools, libraries on how to build large SPAs with Vue.
+This part is where we start get a bit "framework"-ish, but it's really just an opinionated list of recommendations; you still get to pick what to use for each part of the stack.

 ## Modularization

-Although the standalone build of Vue.js can be used as a global, it is often better to utilize a modularized build system to better organize your code.
-The recommended approach of doing so is by writing your source code in CommonJS modules (the format used by Node.js, and also the format used by Vue.js source code) and bundle them using [Webpack](http://webpack.github.io/) or [Browserify](http://browserify.org/).
+For large projects it's necessary to utilize a modularized build system to better organize your code.
+The recommended approach of doing so is by writing your source code in CommonJS or ES6 modules and bundle them using [Webpack](http://webpack.github.io/) or [Browserify](http://browserify.org/).

 Webpack and Browserify are more than just module bundlers, though.
 They both provide source transform APIs that allow you to transform your source code with other pre-processors.
-For example, you can write your code with future ES6/7 syntax using [babel-loader](https://github.com/babel/babel-loader) or [babelify](https://github.com/babel/babelify).
+For example, you can write your code with future ES2015/2016 syntax using [babel-loader](https://github.com/babel/babel-loader) or [babelify](https://github.com/babel/babelify).

+If you've never used them before, I highly recommend going through a few tutorials to get familiar with the concept of module bunlders, and start writing JavaScript using the latest ECMAScript features.

 ## Single File Components

-In a typical Vue.js project we will be breaking up our code into many small components, and it would be nice to have each component encapsulate its CSS styles, template and JavaScript definition in the same place.
+In a typical Vue.js project we will be dividing our interface into many small components, and it would be nice to have each component encapsulate its CSS styles, template and JavaScript definition in the same place.
 As mentioned above, when using Webpack or Browserify, with proper source transforms we can write our components like this:

 <img src="/images/vue-component.png">